-Suffolk’s math major is about more than just manipulating numbers and solving problems—though that’s a key component.
-It’s also one of our most collaborative majors, where you’ll transform mathematical ideas into real-world action, working closely alongside professors and fellow students.
+Suffolk’s Mathematics program is about more than just manipulating numbers and solving problems—though that’s a key component.
+It’s also one of our most collaborative programs, where you’ll transform mathematical ideas into real-world action, working closely alongside professors and fellow students.

 Expect to collaborate with your professors on independent research projects and gain hands-on experience working in the field.
 Math majors are primed to pursue careers in economics, finance, statistics, insurance, and teaching.
 Some students opt to combine the major with computer science, further broadening job prospects in the lucrative fields of software development and technology sectors.

 During your junior and senior years, you’ll enjoy exceptionally small classes and a broad array of electives designed to help pinpoint your areas of interest.

 Two Majors: Pure Mathematics or Mathematics with Actuarial Concentration

 You can major in either Pure Mathematics or Mathematics with Actuarial Concentration.
 Pure Math is an in-depth study of the subject, while the Actuarial Concentration involves coursework in computer science, economics, and finance in addition to math topics.